-(ii) List of subsidiaries in the consolidated financial statements.
+List of subsidiaries in the consolidated financial statements.

+Shareh olding

+Name of December December

-Shareh olding Name of investor Name of subsidiary Principal activity December 31, 2021 December 31, 2020 The Company Yushan Pharmaceuticals The research and development, manufacture 100.00 % 100.00 % Inc. (Yushan) and sale of API
+investor Name of subsidiary Principal activity 31, 2022 31, 2021

+The Company Yushan Pharmaceuticals The research and development, 100.00 % 100.00 %

+Inc. (Yushan) manufacture and sale of API